-Find out how luxurious surroundings, beautiful gardens and fine dining make Gliffaes Country House Hotel one of the best luxury hotels in South Wales.
+A luxurious and charming country house just waiting to be discovered, Gliffaes Country House Hotel is one of the best luxury hotels in South Wales.

 Gliffaes Country House Hotel is a luxurious four star hotel that sits in woodland overlooking the River Usk on the edge of the Brecon Beacons in South Wales.

-This stunning Italianate house has been owned by the Brabner family for over 70 years.
+The Brabner family have owned this stunning Italianate house for over 70 years.
 And in many ways, a stay at Gliffaes feels very much like you are going to stay at a friend’s beloved family home.

-I was invited to stay at Gliffaes in December, and the impressive attention to every detail made this a truly memorable visit.
+I was invited to stay at Gliffaes just before Christmas.
+The impressive attention to every detail of my visit made it truly memorable.

 From the high quality furnishings to the delicious food served at every meal, and from the stunning grounds to the exceptional standard of service, Gliffaes certainly deserves its reputation as one of the finest hotels in Wales.